Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/18_74HC595_&_LED_Matrix.rst

     :linenos:
     :language: c
     :lines: 77-89
+    :dedent:

-Python Code 18.1 LEDMatrix
+Python Code LEDMatrix
 ----------------------------------------------------------------

 First, observe the project result, and then learn about the code in detail.

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 1. Use cd command to enter 18_LEDMatrix directory of Python language.